Spa time:

 Wine o’ clock:

 One entire side of The Colony Grill Room is given over to wine, with bottle-after-bottle stored behind glass doors.
 Wooden steps beside each allow sprightly Sommeliers to leap up and fetch the perfect blend.
-Wine Discovery Journeys are available for tables of up to guests wishing to pair their dishes.
+Wine Discovery Journeys are available for tables of up to four guests wishing to pair their dishes.
 Think you know what’s in your glass?
 Take a guess… you could wipe the £60 per head flight off your bill.

 Nighty night: